The 7 concerns school leaders have about taking catering in house and why you should consider a management support service.

 There are a number of legal requirements when the catering moves in house.
 The school will need to register as a food business and ensure that a food safety system with risk assessments is in place and followed.
 Current food hygiene, allergen and health and safety legislation will need to be adhered to and staff trained to follow it.

-Our online systems are continuously updated as legislation and working practices change and your Catering Manager will be kept informed of any changes and your Catering Team trained to safely follow the systems.
+Our on-line systems are continuously updated as legislation and working practices change and your Catering Manager will be kept informed of any changes and your Catering Team trained to safely follow the systems.

 3 – What does it cost?